wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-sharepoint-framework/includes/2-overview-options.md

 Application customizers enable you to do two things:

-- add script to all pages in a site collection
+- Add script to all pages in a site collection
-- set the HTML on two well known `<div>` elements on the page that serve as headers and footers
+- Set the HTML on two well known `<div>` elements on the page that serve as headers and footers

 ![Screenshot of application customizer placeholders](../media/02-application-customizers-preview.png)

 #### Field customizer

 The next type of extension is the field customizer.
-This extension is intended to be the modern replacement to the legacy client-side rendering (CSR) framework and `JSLink`.
+This extension is intended to be the modern replacement to the legacy client-side rendering (CSR) framework and **JSLink**.

 Field customizers enable you to define the HTML within a cell in the list display form.
 In the following screenshot, notice the **Percent Complete** column is rendered with custom colored bars instead of plain text: